nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-For non-technical users, please refer to the [CLI Syntax](#cli-syntax) before proceeding.
+If you are not familiar with CLI and the syntax, please refer to the [CLI Syntax](#cli-syntax) before proceeding.

 </div>